jlan84/cross-validation-assignment/individual.md

 6. Compare the MSE for your test set in Part 1. and your K-fold cross validated error in `4.`.

-7. Plot a learning curve and test vs training error curve.
+7. Plot a learning curve for test error.
    (You might want to use: [cross_val_score](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.cross_val_score.html) which is scikit-learn's built-in function for K-fold cross validation).
 See [Illustration of Learning Curves](http://www.astro.washington.edu/users/vanderplas/Astr599/notebooks/18_IntermediateSklearn) for more details.